Lauri-Iivarinen/spaceapocalypse/README.md

 # Journey to Unity and C# game development

+## Idea is to make a 2d ~roguelike~ roguelite where player fights waves of ~zombies~ Zombie Spaceships and can gain perks when leveling up

 This readme will be in a form of a diary of sorts where I track the progress I have made in Unity and C#

 Note that its a work in progress, things will change😄.